sammaxfleet/thisorthatpp5/README.md

 User stories -

-1. Get Api working linking with front end - MUST HAVE
+1. Get API working linking with front end - MUST HAVE
-2. Deploy to heroku - MUST HAVE
+2. Deploy project to heroku - MUST HAVE
 3. Turn debug to FALSE - MUST HAVE
 4. Secret Key  - MUST HAVE